home • support • company • contact

 How do I view the backup log?

-Click the appropriate 'Most Recent Backup' button near the top of the window.
-(The 'Most Recent Daily Backup' button will also display the most recent manual backup log.)
+Select Show Details from the Déjà Vu menu icon or click the appropriate 'Last Backup' button near the top of the main Déjà Vu window.
+(The 'Last Daily Backup' button will also display the most recent manual backup log.)

 [^]

-Do I have to be logged in for the backups to occur?
+Do I need to be logged in for the backups to occur?

-It seems that removable volumes are unmounted when no user is logged in under Panther.
+By default, removable volumes are only mounted when a user is logged in.
 Here are two possible workarounds:

 • Turn on Fast User Switching if necessary, and instead of logging out from the Apple menu, select 'Login Window...' from the Fast User Switching menu (the rightmost menu in your menu bar).
 If you don't like the idea of leaving your account logged in, you could create a new user (in System Preferences->Accounts) and leave that user logged in instead.

-• Alternatively, if you know what you're doing, enter the following command in a Terminal window:
+• Alternatively, if you know what you are doing, enter the following command in a Terminal window:

 • sudo defaults write /Library/Preferences/SystemConfiguration/autodiskmount AutomountDisksWithoutUserLogin -bool true